Air Quality Assessment: Construction

 Demolition, remediation, site preparation and construction are phases that are easily overlooked during a development programme, as they generally represent a fraction of a scheme’s lifecycle.
 However, if the potential effects on air quality of these phases are not effectively assessed and mitigated, then they can cause highly significant local effects.
 For the majority of construction projects, emissions of dust are the greatest concern in terms of air quality impacts.

 Emissions of toxic gasses, vapours and fine particulate matter can also be significant, particularly on contaminated, brownfield sites.
 Consideration of construction phase effects is also a requirement of the Environmental Impact Assessment Regulations.
 It is therefore often necessary to assess, model, predict and/or monitor emissions to the atmosphere during the phases of a development project before it is occupied and becomes operational.
-In addition to the models and assessment tools used for industrial and vehicular emissions, Phlorum Limited has the capability to provide these additional air quality assessment services for a wide range of development projects.
+In addition to the models and assessment tools used for industrial and vehicular emissions, as air quality assessment consultants, Phlorum Limited has the capability to provide these additional air quality impact assessment services for a wide range of development projects.

 Guidance published by the Institute of Air Quality Management separates emissions from construction activities into a number of distinct source groups or phases, which include: demolition of existing structures; ground clearance and earthworks; construction of new structures; and movements of vehicles and plant along access routes and soiled road surfaces.
 There is also specific guidance for minerals works, which often use similar plant carrying out similar tasks to those associated with large construction earthworks.